 Valley of Flowers is located near Joshimath in Uttarakhand.
 To get there, you need at least three days — an 8-hour bus from Rishikesh/Haridwar/Dehradun followed by a 2-day trek.

-Because Valley of Flowers is a recognised UNESCO heritage site and a National Park, it opens for tourists only for a few months around monsoon and then closes again.
-The best time to do valley of flowers trek is between 15 July and 15 August, when the monsoon is at its peak and flowers are in full bloom.
+Because Valley of Flowers National Park is a recognised UNESCO heritage site, it opens for tourists only for a few months around monsoon and then closes again.
+The best time to do the valley of Flowers trek is between 15 July and 15 August, when the monsoon is at its peak and flowers are in full bloom.